Skip to Content

 What is a sinnet?
 Twisted versus braided?
 It’s enough to make your head spin when all you want to do is create pretty pieces of fiber art.
 I get it!

-So let’s talk macrame lingo.
+So let’s talk macrame terms.

 First, let’s solve the mystery of macrame string.
 There is string, cord, and rope.
 They are 3 different materials and the way you want your project to look should determine which one you should use.

-• Macrame String is super soft, single twist, and most commonly made from cotton.
-It makes a wonderful fringe and is perfect for wall hangings.
 I hesitate to use it with plant hangers because I want to make sure my plant hangers will hold my plants.
 It isn’t very forgiving to reworking so be careful if you have to untie and retie it too many times.

 natural colored macrame string

-• Macrame rope is typically 3 cotton strands twisted around each other.
+Macrame rope is typically 3 cotton strands twisted around each other.
 It’s sturdier than string and not nearly as soft, but if you are making plant hangers it’s the perfect choice.
-I like rope the best because it holds it’s shape, is easier to untie and retie, and when fringing it is has a wavy look that seems more modern boho to me.

 roll of natural macrame string

-• Macrame cord is usually 6 strands braided together.
+Macrame cord is usually 6 strands braided together.
 It can be cotton or made from polypropylene (plastic).
-Cord is very strong and is the perfect choice when your project needs to hold a lot of weight.
-Think clothesline.
-When I first started I bought clothesline and it made some very structured pieces.
-It doesn’t usually fringe very well and will look fuzzy.
+Cord is very strong and is the perfect choice when your project needs to hold a lot of weight or is going to be outside.

-Now that that mystery is solved, let’s talk about some terms that will make reading a macrame pattern not seem like a foreign language.
+Now that that mystery is solved, let’s talk about some macrame terms that will make reading a macrame pattern not seem like a foreign language.

 Beginner knots and their abbreviations

-• LHK – lark’s head knot.
+LHK – lark’s head knot.
 A lark’s head knot is used to attach rope to your project.
 It can also be used to attach rope to rope.
 Notice the loop is in front.
 This is done by placing the rope over the dowel rod.

 macrame rope tied in a lark's head knot to a dowel rod

-• RLHK – reverse lark’s head knot.
+RLHK – reverse lark’s head knot.
 The same as above only in reverse.
 How you want your piece to look will determine which way you tie a lark’s head knot.
 The reverse lark’s head knot is tied by taking the rope under and over the dowel rod.

 natural colored macrame rope tied to a dowel using a reverse lark's head knot